khanjason/ac31007Team11/Sprint 2/README.md

   Reminding the group to help eachother where possible.
 If you find a resource that may be helpful to others, share it on the Slack.
 Examples of this already happening were given (Arran sharing map resources to Melvin, Jason sharing unit testing resources).

+Scrum 2 (04/02/20)

+Jason:

+  Have done:
+    Worked on adding accessibility features.
+Tests have been written, and basic methods created.
+Also done some work trying to implement continuous integration using GitHub workflow, but ran into problems and couldn't complete this.
+  Will do:
+    Need to combine the accessibility features into the final UI.
+Can do this once map functionality and UI are finalised
+  Problems:
+    Having trouble with the CI in GitHub workflows, YML script fails to build the solution.
+This has put to the side to hopefull come back to later.

+Melvin:

+  Have done:
+    Working functionality using the users live location, taking in the GPS of the current device.
+This returns a latitude and longitude, which can later be used with the map features
+  Will do:
+    Update sprint backlog with the teams work from today, and combine live location functionality with map once it has been finalised.

+Paul:

+  Have done:
+    Completed tests for the search functionality, and written the code to pass the tests.
+Matches are returned as a list Will do:
+    Need to combine this functionality with the UI once finalised by Lin
+  Problems:

+Arran:

+  Have done:
+    Finished spike research about finding distance between points.
+Have also finished research with creating routes between two points on the map, and displaying these.
+Tests have begun to be written for adding this function
+  Will do:
+    Finish tests and implement routing feature.
+Work with Kyle to combine routing with the hospital addresses returned by his search procedure

+Lin:

+Have done:
+  Finished design of UI, and started implementing this into a windows forms application Will do:
+  Once this is finished, will need to take feedback from the team to ensure UI is suitable for each aspect of the product.
+May need to change parts, depending on how the team feels

+Kyle:

+  Have done:

+  Will do: